Coffee Farming: Expert Coffee Land Management Tips

 Farming 06: Managing Coffee Land - Helena Coffee Vietnam

-Intercropping legumes (peanuts), bananas in coffee gardens is basically a biological solution that contributes to limiting soil erosion | Photo: Maren Barbee
+Intercropping legumes (peanuts) and bananas in coffee gardens is a biological solution that contributes to limiting soil erosion | Photo: Maren Barbee

 However, their research suggests that this approach is unlikely to be widely implemented until the cost benefits to farmers can be more convincing.
 The barrier to this problem is the cost of seeds.

-Therefore, to limit the risk of soil degradation, it is necessary to have solutions to control soil erosion; contribute to helping coffee plants grow and develop well, and quickly cover the soil surface, thereby having a good effect on limiting soil erosion during cultivation.
+Therefore, to limit the risk of soil degradation, it is necessary to have solutions to control soil erosion, contribute to helping coffee plants grow and develop well, and quickly cover the soil surface, thereby having a good effect on limiting soil erosion during cultivation.

 Biological solutions combined with mechanics